 With strawberries you must remove the hulls.
 With other berries, just pick off any stems and leaves.

 Step 4 - Crush the fruit in a juicer, food processor or blender

 Essentially, you want strawberry juice.
 Some people want a clear jelly with no seeds.
 Since strawberry seeds are so small, that will be tough to do without some form of filtration.
 That's why a juicer works best.
 You'll need about 6 cups, mushed up.

-If you don't have a a juicer, food processor or blender and you must manually filter out the seeds, you're going to have to mush the strawberries manually, as best you can, then heat them in a pot over low heat, until they break down a bit, then run them through a jelly bag or cheesecloth (show above/at right).
+If you don't have a a juicer, food processor or blender and you must manually filter out the seeds, you're going to have to mush the strawberries manually, as best you can, then heat them in a pot over low heat, until they break down a bit, then run them through a jelly bag (show above/at right) or cheesecloth.
 Then proceed to step 5.